HardisonCo/.github/international/lesotho/ls-health/hms-etl/index.md

 ## Integration Points

-This document outlines how HMS-ETL is integrated with ls_Health systems in Lesotho.
+This document outlines how HMS-ETL is integrated with ls-health systems in Lesotho.